Download a pdf of the Doctor of Sacred Theology (S.T.D.) program handbook, and read more about the program below:

 - recognize the interplay between faith and culture in addressing theological and / or pastoral issues that emerge in diverse cultural contexts.

-Navigate to the Doctorate in Sacred Theology (S.T.D.) admissions page for more information about applying to this program.
+Navigate to Doctorate in Sacred Theology (S.T.D.) admissions page for more information about applying to this program.

 - A completed Licentiate in Sacred Theology (STL) or Licentiate in Sacred Scripture (SSL) with a minimum grade point average of 3.7.